If you do not remember your username or password, the system can send them to you. Please provide the email address you registered with.

 I Ride with MS is a Bike MS program that recognizes cyclists who are living with multiple sclerosis.

 Anyone living with multiple sclerosis who participates in Bike MS can join the program.
 Participants enjoy special day-of-event benefits and receive a complimentary "I Ride with MS" jersey.
-Primal Wear is the proud supporter of I Ride with MS, which exists in all Bike MS events nationwide.
+Biogen and Primal are the proud supporters of I Ride with MS, which exists in all Bike MS events nationwide.

 I Ride with MS participants are not only committed to cycling to create a world free of MS, but to increasing awareness of the disease as well.
 Simply indicate you would like to participate when you register or contact the Society today for more information!